itm/Tor-zur-Ostsee/README.md

 Usage
 ------

+Before you run the application, make sure that you create a configuration file named 'config.js' in folder '/js/.
+For your convenience, we added a default configuration file '/js/config.js.default' which may be used as basis.

 Due to the contract with our provider of AIS data we may not publicise the actual data.
 A complete installation of the system will be shown in Lübeck in 2012.

 We aim to also include free AIS data sources in the application.
 Stay tuned ;-)